loganpkg/spot/README.md

 expanded and processed immediately during argument collection, _before_ the branch in logic.
 So, the second and third arguments should also be quoted.

-For example, in the code below, `x` is defined, so we are expecting the result of `great`.
-However, surprisingly, `y` is defined as `10` during argument collection (as quotes were not used), even through this was not the logical branch taken at the final execution of the macro.
+For example, in the code below, `x` is defined, so we expect the result of `great`.
+However, surprisingly, `y` is defined as `10` during argument collection (as quotes were not used), even though this was not the logical branch taken at the final execution of the macro.

 ```m4